KamvysisPuzzles/im-qqqooked/README.md

 **THIS IS NOT FINANCIAL ADVICE**

+**Important**: I am not a professional trader, financial advisor, or licensed investment professional.
+This is a personal experimentation project for educational and research purposes only.

+**Key Points**:
-- This is a learning/research project
+- This is a learning/research project, not a professional trading system
 - Past performance does not guarantee future results
-- Trading leveraged ETFs (like TQQQ) is highly risky
+- Trading leveraged ETFs (like TQQQ) is highly risky and can result in significant losses
-- Always do your own research
+- Always do your own research and consult with qualified financial professionals
 - Use at your own risk

 **DO NOT RISK MORE THAN YOU CAN AFFORD TO LOSE**

+This repository is shared for educational purposes only.
+If you use this strategy, you do so at your own risk.
+I am not responsible for any trading losses or financial damage that may result from using this code or strategy.

 ## Contributing